 - 100.3 Parts B and C describe how the conceptual framework applies in certain situations.
 They provide examples of safeguards that may be appropriate to address threats to compliance with the fundamental principles.
 They also describe situations where safeguards are not available to address the threats, and consequently, the circumstance or relationship creating the threats shall be avoided.
 Part B applies to Members in Public Practice.
-Part C applies to Members in Public Practice may also find Part C relevant to their particular circumstances. - AUST100.3.1 Members are encouraged, when in doubt as to the propriety of any course of action and if the doubt cannot be resolved by reference to this Code, to seek the guidance of their professional body.
-The professional bodies should use their best endeavours to provide a basis on which the Member's concerns can be discussed, objectively and in confidence. - AUST100.3.2 The fact that a Member is performing an assignment in an honorary capacity shall in no way compromise the standards required by this Code. - AUST100.3.3 The provisions of this Code applicable in the case of a company apply in the case of other enterprises.
-For this purpose, "other enterprise" means any business organisation, incorporated or otherwise, other than a company and includes a partnership or trust.
+Part C applies to Members in Business.
+Members in Public Practice may also find Part C relevant to their particular circumstances. - 100.4 The use of the word "shall" in this Code imposes a requirement on the Member or Firm to comply with the specific provision in which "shall" has been used.
+Compliance is required unless an exception is permitted by this Code.